masfaraud/design3d/docs/source/getting_started.rst

 and curves.
 B-Rep is widely used in CAD and CAM due to its ability to accurately represent complex shapes and to provide a rich set of operations for manipulating and analyzing these shapes.

-Installing volmdlr through pip (Windows and Linux users)
+Installing design3d through pip (Windows and Linux users)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This package requires Python 3.9 or above.
 Please follow the instructions